 Holic members experience external criticism in their “missionary work” because of their elitist and intolerant

 demeanor.
 This criticism, if anything, bonds the group even more closely together.
 They enjoy playing the role of the suffering martyr.
 As with other cults, criticism from the outside is used as a proof of their own correctness (“they have to oppose us, because we teach the truth”).

 If one encounters recruiters from this cult in one’s own youth group, it is difficult to recognize them as Holic members.
 When asked who they are, they answer simply, “We are Christians.”
 Any denominational label is rejected.
 Sometimes they call themselves ‘New Christians’ or ‘True Christians.’
 Generally the recruiters answer questions about themselves or their community very hesitantly, evasively, and with few words.
-They can be recognized therefore only by the rejection of any name or denominational concept, by the arrogantly elite selfestimation (they alone are real Christians, they alone live according to the Bible), and by their explicit hostility toward churches.
-Because a large segment of the members come from Austria (with the corresponding license plates on their cars), that was sometimes a clue when they gathered in other countries.
+They can be recognized therefore only by the rejection of any name or denominational concept, by the arrogantly elite self-estimation (they alone are real Christians, they alone live according to the Bible), and by their explicit hostility toward churches.
+Because a large segment of the members come from Austria (with corresponding license plates on their cars), that was sometimes a clue when they gathered in other countries.
 Since then, however, the majority of their vehicles in Saxony in Germany have domestic license plates (Dresden, Berlin, and Stuttgart – previously also Plauen and Rochlitz).
-Holic groups in Poland, Hungary, and the Czech Republic may also have vehicles which corresponding license plates.
+Holic groups in Poland, Hungary, and the Czech Republic may also have vehicles with corresponding license plates.